TobikoData/sqlmesh/docs/concepts/glossary.md

 ## Abstract Syntax Tree
 A tree representation of the syntactic structure of source code.
 Each tree node represents a construct that occurs.
 The tree is abstract because it does not represent every detail appearing in the actual syntax; it also does not have a standard representation.

+## Automatic Data Rebasing
+When merging in changes from another branch, SQLMesh automatically reads the history of changes and applies the changes and determines what needs to be rebuilt (if anything).
+This is done by leveraging the change category of each change to determine the lineage of breaking/non-breaking changes and where there might be overlap.

 ## CI/CD
 An engineering process that combines both Continuous Integration (automated code creation and testing) and Continuous Delivery (deployment of code and tests) in a manner that is scalable, reliable, and secure.
 SQLMesh accomplishes this with [tests](tests.md) and [audits](audits.md).